-NJC believes that separating cleaning and waste disposal is an outdated model, undermining successful resource recovery.
+NJC believes that separating cleaning and commercial waste services is an outdated model, undermining successful resource recovery.

 Our waste management strategy is predicated upon the circular economy, in which we keep resources in use for as long as possible, extract the maximum value from them, and then recover and regenerate products and materials at the end of their service life.
 This is an alternative to a traditional linear economy (make, use, dispose).

-NJC provides end-to-end waste services which may include:
+NJC provides end-to-end commercial waste services which may include: